 Monday, Jeanie's last day here, found us at Ditch Creek seeking the ever-elusive rainbow trout!
 The trout lived up to their title and did prove to be elusive, but we had a great time!

-Jeanie is also training for a 2.1-mile swim in Lake Superior in early August where she will be swimming from Bayfield Wisconsin to Madeline Island.
+2.1-mile swim in Lake Superior in early August where she will be swimming from Bayfield Wisconsin to Madeline Island.
 We chose Deerfield Lake for her swim because it is the coldest lake in the area at a chilly 58 degrees, close the 52 degrees she will be experiencing in Superior.

 Luckily, she has this wetsuit, which not only helps keep her warm but also helps with buoyancy!